 NordSec is an annual research conference series that has been running since 1996.
 The event brings together security researchers from the Nordic countries, Northern Europe, and beyond.
 In addition to being a venue for academic publishing, NordSec is an important meeting place for the university faculty, students, as well as industry researchers and experts.

 The conference will be part of our academic activities as students participate in the poster competition.
 NordSec offers an excellent opportunity for networking and gaining new information and knowledge in the area of SECCLO studies.
-NordSec 2019 will be held in Aalborg, Denmark.
+NordSec 2019 was held in Aalborg, Denmark.

 Helsinki-Aalto Center for Information Security is a strategic initiative set up by Aalto University and the University of Helsinki in June 2016 to ensure excellence in information security research and education.
 HAIC aims to create a network of industrial partners to support research and educational programmes in information security.
 Several companies have already joined HAIC.
 HAIC networks and contacts will benefit SECCLO programme, students, and staff, too.